 New York Times' revenue stream

-UniSignIn has been designed as privacy first product to allow publishers to protect their revenue in the trends of EU GDPR, US CCPA and the new privacy laws from other theories.
+UniSignIn has been designed as a privacy first product to allow publishers to protect their revenue with the trends of EU GDPR, US CCPA and with new global privacy laws being enforced.

 The integration process can be done within hours to allow the publishers to start to turn audiences into paid subscribers.

-Instead of just put a paywall blindless on all articles, there are multiple ways provided by UniSignIn to trigger the paywall on a segment of the audience.
-This can be the adblocker user, the users rejected all the options at CMP and turned off the advertising, or the highly engaged users.
+Instead of just presenting a paywall blindlessly on all articles or content, there are multiple ways provided by UniSignIn to trigger paywalls on a segment of the article or web page.
+This can be when an ad-blocker is detected, the users rejected all the options at CMP level and turned off advertising, or for highly engaged users.

 On the other hand, a publisher is able to provide paid premium articles to just the subscribers.

 If you a publisher like to install the paid membership and adopt a paid subscription system on your websites, contact us: [email protected]

 UniSignIn is all-in-one first-party data platform to collect and manage the first-party data of your digital assets.